 Life in the city has many obvious advantages: a short commute, plenty of good eating and shopping options, (reasonably) reliable public transport, and a decent pub on every other corner.
 But what you gain in convenience you pay for in higher rents and smaller apartments.
 Apartment buildings are a practical way to house lots of people in limited space, but living in them comes with its challenges.

 Setting up home in just 40 square metres can be pretty difficult.
 Once you’ve got the essential furniture items in there’s not a lot of space left for everything else.
 Unless you want to donate half your possessions to the op shop and embrace a truly minimalist lifestyle, you’ll need to come up with some creative storage solutions.
-You’ve got to think outside the box, but with a few tips and tricks you’ll find you can make good use of even the tiniest corners of your apartment.
+You’ve got to think outside the box, but with these storage ideas for small apartments you’ll find you can make good use of even the tiniest corners.